JoanaMas/fullstack-book-manager-project/readme.md

 During this project, I gained deeper knowledge of:

-* Make request from front and send them to back
+* Make request from front and send them to back.
-* Make request from database (mongoDB) and send response to front
+* Make request from database (mongoDB) and send response to front.
-* Implement validations from back using middleware function & send response HTTP statuses & validation messages to front
+* Implement validations from back using middleware function & send response HTTP statuses & validation messages to front.
-* Get data by conditions from database
+* Get data by conditions from database.
-* Use redux state management system
+* Use redux state management system.
-* React components decomposition & more
+* React components decomposition & more.

-Couple problem I was working on:
+Couple problems I was working on:

 * I have learned that current user should be always present in order to be logged in user account.
-If application is developed by adding new pages & funcionalities, current user state was esential for it to connecting with further actions.
+If application is developed by adding new pages & funcionalities, current user state was esential for to connect with further application actions.
-* It also made me strategise with the sequence of steps that should be taken to expand application by adding more actions to it.
+* It also made me strategize with the sequence of steps that should be taken to expand application by adding more actions to it.
-* The toughest part was to create realationships between data & find ways to connect it when needed.
+* The toughest part was to create relationships between data & find ways to connect it.

 <br>